JetBrains/amper/docs/Documentation.md

 ## Basics

 A **module** is a directory with a `module.yaml` configurarion file, sources, and resources that are used to build a certain product.
-A Module configuration file describes _what_ to produce: either a reusable library or a platform-specific application. _How_ to produce the desired artifact is the responsibility of the build engine and extensions (see more on [Gradle-based](Documentation.md#gradle-interop)).
+A *module configuration file* describes _what_ to produce: either a reusable library or a platform-specific application. _How_ to produce the desired artifact is the responsibility of the build engine and extensions (see more on [Gradle-based](Documentation.md#gradle-interop)).